 Taking a broad approach to digital tax transformation

 EY can help you with a holistic approach to tax transformation that covers digital tax effectiveness, digital tax administration, tax technology and tax big data.
-It helps you identify your tax function‘s immediate challenges and develops an enhanced operating model strategy fit for the digital age, with a blueprint for easy integration with the enterprise.
+This approach helps you identify your tax function‘s immediate challenges and develops an enhanced operating model strategy fit for the digital age, with a blueprint for easy integration with the enterprise.

 The sector can expect intense scrutiny from the increasing use of technology by tax authorities globally.
 In response, mining and metals companies will need to automate aspects of their tax compliance functions to meet the increasing demands for data disclosure.